-Consumer confidence in the economy declined in the autumn
+Consumer confidence in the economy improved in January

 Macro and micro indicators